SkyZhangT/Unsupervised-Aspect-Extraction/README.md

 # Unsupervised Aspect Extraction

-A up-to-date pytorch version of ACL2017 paper ‘‘An unsupervised neural attention model for aspect extraction’’. [(pdf)](http://aclweb.org/anthology/P/P17/P17-1036.pdf)
+An up-to-date pytorch version model of ACL2017 paper ‘‘An unsupervised neural attention model for aspect extraction’’. [(pdf)](http://aclweb.org/anthology/P/P17/P17-1036.pdf)

+The original model was implemented in Keras with python2.
+Many of its features are deprecated in python3.
 You can always check the original code repo published by the paper author. [(github)](https://github.com/ruidan/Unsupervised-Aspect-Extraction)

 ## Data